speedracer05/Python-Challenge/README.md

 * The greatest increase in profits (date and amount) over the entire period
 * The greatest decrease in losses (date and amount) over the entire period

+List and String variables were created.
+I then used two forLoops; one to calculate the change in revenue over the period, and using it to create a list; the other was used to find the greatest gain and decrease in revenue, as well as calculate the change in revenue.

 ## Getting Started

-You will need to load the Python script main.py.
-A resource file named budget_data.csv was used to extract the data
+You will need to load the Python script main.py. into an editor.
+Visual Studio was used to create this script.
+A resource file named budget_data.csv was used to extract the data.

 The following output will be printed to the terminal:
 Total Months: 86